If you’re looking for things to do in Savannah to make your trip the most memorable, you’ve come to the right place!

-Savannah is rich with history, architecture, haunted sites, natural landscapes, and more!
+Savannah is rich in history, architecture, haunted sites, natural landscapes, and more!
 This list includes a little bit of all of these to make sure you get a taste of all the fun things to do in Savannah.

 Planning your trip to Savannah last minute?